 ECO Camp: Marine Science

-This one-week camp explores the coastal marine environment.
+This one-week residential camp explores the coastal marine environment.
 Observe the coastal waterways by kayak.
 Catch croakers and pipefish with a seine net.
 Get muddy with the crabs in the Great Salt Marsh north of Lewes.
 If you're lucky, you may even catch a dogfish in a trawl net!

 This camp gets you outside, experiencing Delaware’s marine environment like a scientist.